 - Therefore, reading should be within +/- 0.112 Bar

-3. Once the tolerance limits or the acceptance criteria are determined, generate the necessary pressure requirement then compare readings.
+3. Once the tolerance limits or the acceptance criteria are determined, generate the necessary pressure requirement and then compare readings.
 If the reading is outside of this range, then more adjustments are needed.

 If you have performed one or all of the adjustments above and still the pressure gauge is out of tolerance, then it is already damaged and replacement or a deeper repair is the only option.